gregory-ledenev/Vert.x-EasyRouting/README.md

 - Automatic handling of blocking operations
 - Redirect handling
 - Builtin JWT authentication and role-based authorization
-- Binding methods to HTTP error codes
+- Binding methods to handles HTTP errors
-- Ready-to use application class for prototyping and testing
+- Ready-to use application class for quick start of development
 - No code JSON-RPC 2.0 support
 - Automatic scheme discovery for JSON-RPC applications and modules
 - Easy implementation of custom data converters
+- Automatic clustering and microservices configuration and discovery

 ## EasyRouting Application